 Have a nice vacation,

-- 5 Best Neighborhoods to Stay in Barcelona (and Best Hotel Recommendations)
+- 5 Best Neighborhoods to Stay in Barcelona (and Best Hotel)

 - Barcelona Passes – Which One is Worth the Money?

-- 9 Best Day Trips from Barcelona (With Prices and Tips on Transportation)
+- 9 Best Day Trips from Barcelona (With Prices and Tips on Transport)

 - 10 Unmissable Things to Do in Lloret de Mar, Spain